 Note that the "Continuous" checkbox was also activated.
-This is designed to allocate the bits contained in the byte of the "nEL2008_value" variable sequentially to all eight selected output bits of the EL2008 Terminal.
-It is thus possible to subsequently address all eight outputs of the terminal in the program with a byte corresponding to bit 0 for channel 1 to bit 7 for channel 8 of the PLC.
-A special symbol () on the yellow or red object of the variable indicates that a link exists.
-The links can also be checked by selecting "Goto Link Variable" from the context menu of a variable.
-The opposite linked object, in this case the PDO, is automatically selected:
+This is designed to allocate the bits contained in the byte of the variable "nEL2008\value" sequentially to all eight selected output bits of the EL2008 terminal.
+In this way it is possible to subsequently address all eight outputs of the terminal in the program with a byte corresponding to bit 0 for channel 1 to bit 7 for channel 8 of the PLC.
+A special symbol ( ) at the yellow or red object of the variable indicates that a link exists.
+The links can also be checked by selecting a "Goto Link Variable" from the context menu of a variable.
+The object opposite, in this case the PDO, is automatically selected:

-Fig. 59: Application of a "Goto Link Variable", using "MAIN.bEL1004 Ch4" as an example integer or similar PDO, it is also possible to allocate this to a set of bit-standardized variables.
-Here, too, a "Goto Link Variable" can be executed in the other direction, so that the respective PLC instance can then be selected.
+Fig. 59: Application of a "Goto Link" variable, using "MAIN.bEL1004 Ch4" as a sample similar PDO, it is possible to allocate this a set of bit-standardized variables (type "BOOL").
+Here, too, a "Goto Link Variable" from the context menu of a PDO can be executed in the other direction, so that the respective PLC instance can then be selected.

-The process of creating links can also be performed in the opposite direction, i.e. starting with individual PDOs to a variable.
-However, in this example, it would not be possible to select all output bits for the EL2008, since the terminal only makes individual digital outputs available.
-If a terminal has a byte, word,
+The process of creating links can also take place in the opposite direction, i.e. starting with individual PDOs to variable.
+However, in this example it would then not be possible to select all output bits for the EL2008, since the terminal only makes individual digital outputs available.
+If a terminal has a byte, word, integer or

-Note on type of variable assignment
+Note on the type of variable assignment